David Jonathans

-David Jonathans (born 26 January 2004) is a professional footballer who plays as a winger or forward.
+David Jonathans (born 26 January 2004) is a professional footballer who plays as a winger or forward for Regionalliga Bayern club FC Augsburg II.
 Born in the Netherlands, he plays for the Luxembourg national team.

 Club career

 Bayern Munich

 Jonathans signed for German club Bayern Munich in July 2020, moving from Swift Hesperange of Luxembourg.
 He signed a contract extension in April 2022, keeping him with the Bavarian club until 2025.
 He received his first call-up for Bayern Munich II in a 2–0 away loss Regionalliga Bayern match against TSV Aubstadt on 3 October 2022, however he did not feature in the match.

 He made his debut with Bayern Munich II on a Regionalliga Bayern match against 1.
 FC Nürnberg II on 17 May 2023, coming off the bench as a substitute.

 Jonathans scored his first competitive goal starting for Bayern Munich II in a 4–2 home victory Regionalliga Bayern match against SpVgg Ansbach on 3 October 2023.

 On 31 August 2025, he departed from Bayern Munich after 5 years with the club, becoming a free agent ahead of the 2025–26 season.